grafana/helm-charts/charts/tempo-distributed/README.md

 A major chart version change indicates that there is an incompatible breaking change needing manual actions.

+### From Chart version >= 0.22.0
+Align Istio GRPC named port syntax.
+For example,

+- otlp-grpc               -> grpc-otlp
+- distributor-otlp-grpc   -> grpc-distributor-otlp
+- jaeger-grpc             -> grpc-jaeger
+- distributor-jaeger-grpc -> grpc-distributor-jaeger

+In case you need to rollback, please search the right hand side pattern and replace with left hand side pattern.

 ### From Chart version < 0.20.0
 The image's attributes must be set under the `image` key for the Memcached service.
 ```yaml